vuejs/v2.vuejs.org/src/guide/comparison.md

 Another issue with React is that because DOM updates are completely delegated to the Virtual DOM, it's a bit tricky when you actually **want** to control the DOM yourself (although theoretically you can, you'd be essentially working against the library when you do that).
 For applications that needs ad-hoc custom DOM manipulations, especially animations with complex timing requirements, this can become a pretty annoying restriction.
 On this front, Vue.js allows for more flexibility and there are [multiple FWA/Awwwards winning sites](https://github.com/vuejs/vue/wiki/Projects-Using-Vue.js#interactive-experiences) built with Vue.js.

+Some additional notes:

+- The React team has very ambitious goals in making React a platform-agnostic UI development paradigm, while Vue is focused on providing a pragmatic solution for the web.

+- React, due to its functional nature, plays very well with functional programming patterns.
+However it also introduces a higher learning barrier for junior developers and beginners.
+Vue is much easier to pick up and get productive with in this regard.

+- For large applications, the React community has been doing a lot of innovation in terms of state management solutions, e.g. Flux/Redux.
+Vue itself doesn't really address that problem (same for React core), but the state management patterns can be easily adopted for a similar architecture.
+I've seen users use Redux with Vue, and engineers at Optimizely have been using NuclearJS (their Flux dialect) with Vue as well.

+- The trend in React development is pushing you to put everything in JavaScript, including your CSS.
+There has been many CSS-in-JS solutions out there but all more or less have its own problems.
+And most importantly, it deviates from the standard CSS authoring experience and makes it very awkward to leverage existing work in the CSS community.
+Vue's [single file components](http://vuejs.org/guide/application.html#Single_File_Components) gives you component-encapsulated CSS while still allowing you to use your pre-processors of choice.

 ## Ember

 Ember is a full-featured framework that is designed to be highly opinionated.
 It provides a lot of established conventions, and once you are familiar enough with them, it can make you very productive.
 However, it also means the learning curve is high and the flexibility suffers.
 It's a trade-off when you try to pick between an opinionated framework and a library with a loosely coupled set of tools that work together.
 The latter gives you more freedom but also requires you to make more architectural decisions.